-If you live in Scotland, you could qualify for a Part-Time Fee Grant and top-up funding to cover 100% of your course fees.
+You could qualify for a Part-Time Fee Grant and top-up funding to cover 100% of your course fees.
 You'll likely be eligible if your personal income is £25,000 or less, or you're on certain benefits, and you're studying at least 30 credits a year.
 The fee grant and top-up funding aren't loans, so you won't need to pay any of it back.